Study Commission on the Women's Diaconate

 Pope Francis created two Study Commissions on the Women's Diaconate, the first in August 2016 to review the theology of women deacons and their nature in the first centuries of the Catholic Church, and a second in April 2020 following discussion of the possibility of the women's diaconate at the Synod on the Amazon in October 2019.
 Their membership was equally divided between men and women.
-Neither resulted in a published report.
+The report of the first commission was not published.

 Discussing the ordination of women in October 2023, Cardinal Robert Prevost, the future Pope Leo XIV, excluded the possibility of women priests but observed that the possibility of women deacons has been the subject of two Vatican commissions.
 He said this demonstrates "openness to giving consideration" to that question.

 Background

-The vocation of deacon was gradually transformed in the first centuries of Christian history from an office exercised permanently by men and, more rarely, women into an temporary office reserved to those who were candidates for ordination as priests and therefore reserved to men.
+The vocation of deacon was gradually transformed in the first centuries of Christian history from an office exercised permanently by men and, more rarely, women into a temporary office reserved to those who were candidates for ordination as priests and therefore reserved to men.
 Deacons were then ordained as "transitional deacons" with the understanding that they would eventually receive priestly ordination.
 Participants in the Second Vatican Council recommended the restoration of the ancient permanent diaconate with votes taken in October 1963 and September 1964.
 The Council's Dogmatic Constitution on the Church (Lumen gentium) said that with papal approval territorial groups of bishops could "restore" the diaconate "as a proper and permanent rank of the hierarchy".
 The role could be "conferred upon men of more mature age" even if married and upon young men bound by "the law of celibacy".

 Pope Paul VI adhered to the Council's understanding when he authorized the establishment of a ministry of permanent deacons in 1967, restricted to men and allowing for married men.
 Relating these permanent deacons to the pre-existing status of transitional deacons, he provided for both permanent and transitional deacons to belong to a single order in the hierarchy of Church offices and both were to be ordained according to the same rite.

 A 2002 report by the International Theological Commission, an advisory body to the Congregation for the Doctrine of the Faith, examined the question of women deacons.
 The result of a five-year effort, it was called "From the Diakonia of Christ to the Diakonia of the Apostles".
 Cardinal Joseph Ratzinger, later Pope Benedict XVI, chaired the all-male ITC committee that produced the report.
 Its conclusions did not absolutely exclude the possibility of women deacons but took a more nuanced stance.
 The ITC’s general secretary, Father Georges Cottier, later a cardinal, said the study's consideration of women deacons did “tend to support the exclusion of this possibility".